 We don’t recommend taking stimulants; they’re unnecessary for fitness and can have undesirable side effects.
 The safest stimulant is probably caffeine:

-- Caffeine is the devil we all know.
-A moderate amount of 100 mg (which is one cup of coffee) can have positive effects such as mood elevation.
+- A moderate amount of 100 mg (which is one cup of coffee) can have positive effects such as mood elevation.
 Be aware of the caffeine content of common beverages so you don’t overdose, and always try to plan ahead and limit intake in the afternoon so this doesn’t interfere with quality sleep.

 Ultimately, stimulants and other substances should be used with caution.
 Skipping them might lengthen your program, but it could also lengthen your life!